Timeline: a history of magazines

 Discovery of widespread “phone-hacking” by journalists at the News of the World and other newspapers results in the Leveson inquiry into press standards

 2012 November.
-Tesco Magazine is assessed as having the highest readership in Britain, overtaking The Sun newspaper.
+Supermarket freebie Tesco Magazine is assessed as having the highest readership in Britain, overtaking The Sun newspaper.
 The NRS said readership had risen 8% in a year, to 7.2m, while the paper's had dropped to 7.1m.
 The twice-monthly magazine was given way at the doors of Tesco's 800 UK outlets.
 It was published by Cedar under editor Helen Johnston for the UK's biggest supermarket chain by market share.
-A weakness of customer magazines was demonstrated in that people spent 29 minutes reading The Sun but just 16mins with Tesco Magazine.
+A weakness of customer magazines was demonstrated in that people spent 29 minutes reading The Sun but just 16 minutes with Tesco Magazine.
 Asda Magazine had 6m readers, Sainbury's Magazine 3.4m and Your M&S 3.7m.
-Such supermarket magazine have a long history of very high circulations, with Family Circle, which was sold at the checkouts of supmarkets, being the top seller among women's monthlies in the 1960s and right up to 1986
+Such supermarket magazine have a history of very high circulations, with Family Circle, which was sold at the checkouts of supmarkets, being the top seller among women's monthlies in the 1960s and right up to 1986

 December.
 Several newspapers and magazines reject any statutory scheme to control the press apart from self-regulation